 So what is the context of the Gospel of Matthew?

-Scholars generally agree that the Gospel of Matthew was written to a Jewish audience who converted to Christendom.
-They were people who knew the Old Testament texts and all the Jewish ritual laws by heart.
+Scholars generally agree that the Gospel of Matthew was written to a knew the Old Testament texts and all the Jewish ritual laws by heart.
 It is no wonder that Matthew speaks in our reading of this morning of the kingdom of heavens instead of the kingdom of God because of the Jewish fear of misusing the name of God.
 Heavens, always in the plural form, is also a typical Jewish expression of the place where God lives.